-Students must complete between 33 and 48 credits (plus any or all of the Basic Skills courses) to complete the MBA degree at La Salle University.
+Students must complete between 33 and 45 credits to complete the MBA degree at La Salle University.
 The total number of credits required depends upon the student’s academic and professional background.

 MBA 630 Financial Markets

 The following courses (3 credits each) provide students with practical applications for business leaders in the areas of marketing, accounting, and financial management.
 Applying our analytical, problem-solving approach to business education, the courses in this area ensure comprehensiveness in the program of studies, expose the student to these areas at a more sophisticated level than most traditional MBA programs, and supply a conceptual framework for the analysis of management decision making.

 MBA 690 Creating Customers Through Effective Marketing Management

 MBA 691 Managerial Accounting for Decision Making, Planning, and Control